tl-photography/jSync/README.md

 # jSync
 Sync large amount of files privately.

 With jSync you can sync large amount of files from on Computer to another.
-I used that to get around AmazonWorkDocs, wich is painfully slow.
+I used that to get around AmazonWorkDocs, which is painfully slow.

 ## Build
 gradle fatServerJar